 Seriously, don't worry about it.
 Most of our students are back in class after a significant hiatus.
 Our faculty and our programs are designed with you in mind.

 Do you take other college credits?

 Yup!
-We will review your transcripts & let you know which credits will transfer in.
+We'll review your transcripts and let you know which credits will transfer in.

 How soon can I start?

 Accepted in December?
 Start in January!
 Once you're accepted, you can jump in the very next class session.

 How long until I find out if I’m accepted?

 The evaluation stage can take anywhere from one to three weeks, depending on your program.
 We start evaluating once we receive all your supporting documents, so get in those recommendations!